aosorgin/gotools/tools/filegen/README.md

 *Examples:*

-Modify first 20% of file:
+Modify first 20% of file's data:
 ```
 -i 0,20% --once
 ```

-Modify 20% of files with 1M gap from the end:
+Modify each 20% of file's data with 1M gap from the end to the begining:
 ```
 -i 0,20%,1M --reverse
 ```